 The alarm settings and control reside within registers 08h to 08h (Table 2).
-The TIE bit and alarm mask bits AM1 to AM4 must be set as described below for the \overline{IRQ} or \overline{PWR} outputs to be activated for a matched alarm condition.
+The TIE bit and alarm mask bits AM1 to AM4 must be set as described below for the $\overline{IRQ}$ or $\overline{PWR}$ outputs to be activated for a matched alarm condition.
 The alarm functions as long as at least one supply is at a valid level.
-Note that activating the \overline{PWR} pin requires the use of V{BAUX} .
+Note that activating the $\overline{PWR}$ pin requires the use of $V{RAUX}$ .

 The alarm can be programmed to activate on a specific day of the month, day of the week, or repeat every day, hour, minute, or second.
-It can also be programmed to go off while the DS1500 is in the battery-backed state of operation to serve as a system wakeup.
+It can also be programmed to go off while the DS1501/DS1511 are in the battery-backed state of operation to serve as a system wakeup.
 Alarm mask bits AM1 to AM4 control the alarm mode.
 Table 3 shows the possible settings.
 Configurations not listed in the table default to the once-per-second mode to notify the user of an incorrect alarm setting.
 When the RTC register values match alarm register settings, the time-of-day/date alarm flag TDF bit is set to 1.
 Once the TDF flag is set, the TIE bit enables the alarm to activate the $\overline{\text{IRQ}}$ pin.
 The TPE bit enables the alarm flag to activate the $\overline{\text{PWR}}$ pin.
-The alarm functions on V{CC} , V{BAT} , and V{BAUX} .
+Note that TE must be enabled when a match occurs for the flags to be set.